Guidelines for requesting departmental travel funding for students (graduate or undergraduate) in Linguistics

-- For research equipment expenses, this is limited to equipment you can't borrow from one of the department's existing labs or from the UA Library.
+- Research equipment expenses are limited to the equipment you can't borrow from one of the department's existing labs or the UA Library.
 That is, explain why it's impossible for you to do the research without buying a specific new piece of equipment.
-The Department would prefer to fund research travel expenses or participant/consultant payments rather than equipment unless there's a very good reason.
+The Department prefers to fund research travel expenses or participant/consultant payments rather than equipment unless there's a good reason.

 - If the research is closely related to a faculty member's research project that grant funding exists for, explain why you have additional expenses that cannot be covered by the grant.

-- You must do your travel authorization on time (if travel is involved), get human subjects permission on time, and turn in receipts correctly, in order to be reimbursed.
+- You must do your travel authorization on time (if travel is involved), get human subjects permission on time, and turn in receipts correctly to be reimbursed.

-Please send your electronic applications to Dr. Natasha Warner, copying Josh Carlin.
+Please send your electronic applications to Dr. Natasha Warner, copying Joshua Carlin.
 Applications for travel funding are accepted at any time.

 The University of Arizona requires that travel must be authorized and documented prior to all official University travel activities.

 Please send your travel information to Marian Wiseley PRIOR to your trip.
-She will help you fill out a Travel Authorization Form for you, and will mail it to FSO Operations Travel Office before the travel event commences.
+She will help you fill out a Travel Authorization Form for you and mail it to FSO Operations Travel Office before the travel event commences.

 Filling out the Travel Authorization Form is mandatory even if you are not applying for departmental travel funds.